enviodev/docs/docs/HyperIndex/supported-networks/cyber.md

           - event: Event
 ```

-With these steps completed, your application will be set to efficiently index Arbitrum data using Envio’s blockchain indexer.
+With these steps completed, your application will be set to efficiently index Cyber data using Envio’s blockchain indexer.

 For more information on how to set up your config, define a schema, and write event handlers, refer to the guides section in our [documentation](/docs/HyperIndex/configuration-file).